Community Advisory Committee

 - Increases parent awareness of changes in special education laws

 - Informs parents of resources within the community

 - Serves in an advisory capacity in the review and development of the Local Plan for Special Education

 - Recommends annual priorities to be addressed by the SELPA

 - Encourages community involvement in the development of the Local Plan

 - Assists in parent education and recruitment.

 Who is CAC ?

 CAC representatives provide input to the SW SELPA governance councils in serving pupils and families with special needs.
 The CAC is designed to include all parents, educators, agency representatives, and others who are interested in children with special needs are invited to attend presentations, training and receive resources in the local community.
-Please call 310-944-3217 ext.248 for a schedule of activities and council meetings.
-Other information are also available on www.swselpa.org.
+Please call 310-680-5770 ext.5808 for a schedule of activities and council meetings.
+Other information is also available on www.swselpa.org.